gregnordin/starter_project_files/README.md

     # 3. Rename directory `myproject` to `<newproject>` so that I have the desired package name
     $ mv myproject/ <newproject>/

-    # 4. Manually edit `startup.py`, minimally changing name and description in setuptools.setup
+    # 4. Manually edit `startup.py`.
+At a minimum, name and description should be changed in setuptools.setup.

-    # 5. Manually edit `README.md` to reflect the purpose of <newproject>
+    # 5. Manually edit `README.md` to reflect the purpose of <newproject>.

     # 6. Activate conda environment `p37` where Python 3.7 is installed.
 Doing so means that when I use `venv` to create
     # a local virtual environment, it will pull from Python 3.7 and therefore be a Python 3.7 local virtual environment.
     $ source activate py37
     (py37)
     $ python -m venv .venv --prompt <text for prompt>
-    # `.venv` is the my virtual environment and <text for prompt> will appear above my cursor when I activate it
+    # `.venv` is the my virtual environment and <text for prompt> will appear above each command line after the virtual environment is activated

     # 7. Deactivate the conda environment, otherwise using `pip install` will install packages into it instead of `env`
     $ conda deactivate

     # 8. Activate new virtual environment
-    $ source env/bin/activate
+    $ source .venv/bin/activate

     # 9. Install packages specified in setup.py
-    (env)
+    (<text for prompt>)
     $ pip install -e .

     # 10. Install any other desired packages using the following pattern
-    (env)
+    (<text for prompt>)
     $ pip install <some_package>

     # 11. Now I am all set to work in the new virtual environment

     # 12. To get out of the virtual environment when I am done working in it do the the following
-    (env)
+    (<text for prompt>)
     $ deactivate

-If instead of using Python 3.7 in `env` I wanted to use Python 3.6, I would do the same as above except eliminate the commands `source activate py37` and `conda deactivate`.
-Likewise, if I had some other python version in another conda environment, say <conda_env>, on which I would like to base my local virtual environment, I would activate that conda environment in place of `py37` above, i.e., `source activate <conda_env>` and then create the virtual environment, `env`.
+If instead of using Python 3.7 in `.venv` I wanted to use Python 3.6, I would do the same as above except eliminate the commands `source activate py37` and `conda deactivate`.
+Likewise, if I had some other python version in another conda environment, say <conda_env>, on which I would like to base my local virtual environment, I would activate that conda environment in place of `py37` above, i.e., `source activate <conda_env>` and then create the virtual environment, `.venv`.

 ### Re-build virtual environment